 - Email your course syllabus to Scott Myers-Lipton: smlipton@sjsu.com.

-6) Three Weeks into Semester, Complete “Student Campaign” Survey.
+6) Four to Five Weeks into Semester, Students Complete “Student Campaign” Survey.

 7) At End of Semester, Encourage Students to Attend the College Summit on Social Action.